tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 In the future the postconf.sh script might take in charge this configuration depending on the expected number of client computer.

-With the following parameters one WAPTServer should scale up to around 5000 concurent active client.
+With the following parameters one WAPT Server should scale up to around 5000 concurent active client.
 You may have more clients in the database if they are not all up at the same time.
-If you have more than 5000 clients it is recommanded to have more than one WAPTServer.
+If you have more than 5000 clients it is recommanded to have more than one WAPT Server.

-The limit in the number of end point clients is due to the bottleneck in the python code and the postgres backend.
+The limit in the number of end point clients is due to the bottleneck in the python code and the PostgreSQL backend.
 WAPT performance gets better with time and in the future it might support a large base on a single server.
 However the Nginx part scales very well and it can takes full advantage of a 10GiB connection for large package deployement.